 The WHO and the CDC COVID-19 websites are recommended sources of timely, reliable information.
 CDP works to stay updated on who is responding and is happy to discuss needs with responding funders.

 - Give to Funds: Not everyone is an expert or has time to invest in researching the many organizations that are responding to the COVID-19 pandemic.
 By donating to a fund, you can pool your donation with other donors to have a more impact.
 Let the grants management experts conduct the research and due diligence to find the best organizations.
-In addition to our own COVID-19 Response Fund, CDP is aware of many large international funds or funds responding on a broad level.
+In addition to our own COVID-19 Response Fund, CDP is aware of many large international and domestic funds responding on a broad level.
 Funders should also consider specialized intermediary funds that are tackling key issues.
 Intermediary funds can allow donors to provide a grant that will be divided into multiple, smaller grants to support grassroots, frontline organizing or service delivery within organizations that may not have the capacity to receive a large grant.

 - Fund local NGOs: As with all disasters, this epidemic started and will end locally.
 Think about the local NGOs that you already support in the areas of housing/homelessness, healthcare, nutrition/food support, mental health, domestic violence, care for seniors etc. There has been an increased need for their services during this outbreak, which will continue for years, if not decades, to come.
 They need flexible, unrestricted funds that can provide additional dollars to deal with this epidemic.
 Support operating funds and capacity building when possible.
 This is also critical on an international level to develop or support the ongoing capacity of those organizations that will remain after international agencies leave.

 - Expand existing giving: Be innovative in supporting your grantees.
 Reach out to your existing grantees to see how the crisis has affected them.
 Consider issuing additional funding to help them meet the latest needs of their clients.
 Or change their reporting requirements, deadlines and expectations to allow them to redirect funds.